EnvelopSound/Earshot/README.md

 ## Known Limitations ##

-Some browsers, such as some versions of Safari, do not support Opus.
+* Some browsers, such as some versions of Safari, do not support Opus.
+* The live stream in the first minuteis somewhat fragile when accessed with Dash.js or Webtools.
+This needs more investigation.

 ## Running Earshot Locally ##